Recording data

 Using the data analysis window - DOP Values

-These three values are stored in the raw data file in order to have the ability to filter out erroneous position records during data processing.
+These three values are stored in the raw data file to allow filtering out erroneous position records during data processing.

 Dilution Of Precision for the reported GPS position.